NetReady User Guide¶

 NOTE that there is a KNOWN BUG in the Usage message where the mandatory

-parameters --api net-l3vpn
+parameters --api net-l3vpn are missing.

 $ protonclient --api net-l3vpn